 We traveled the Blue Ridge Parkway a couple of months back and saw Mt Mitchell – rather, we would have seen it if there wasn’t so much fog!

 Michigan’s Gold Coast

 We all know that New England touts itself as being the most beautiful spot to enjoy autumn in the US.
 Lake Michigan won’t let you down when it comes to beautiful foliage and colors of fall.
 The trees change a bit earlier in this region because it becomes cold sooner in the fall then in states down south.
 Here you will take in the beautiful colors of the fall leaves that stand out against the amazing evergreen trees.
 Not only will you enjoy the beautiful forest, full of color, but you will also be driving close to the northeast shores of Lake Michigan.
 The contrast of the beautiful sand dunes against the colorful trees is a sight to behold.
 This is a drive that is worth the time.

 Continuing the drive from New England we head north to the coast of the beautiful state of Maine.
-The drive takes you up route to where the trees are a striking variation of colors.
-On this jaunt you will enjoy the palatial seaside mansions and also experience some of our nations most beautiful lighthouses.
-You can stop off in Cape Elizabeth for some famous lobster rolls at the Lobster Shack or take a break from driving to do some hiking in the beautiful foliage.
-Its a great way to enjoy the cool fall air and see all the color up close.
+The drive takes you up the route to where the trees are a striking variety of colors.
+On this jaunt, you will enjoy the palatial seaside mansions and also experience some of our nation’s most beautiful lighthouses.
+You can stop off in Cape Elizabeth to take a break from driving to do some hiking in the beautiful foliage.
+It’s a great way to enjoy the cool fall air and see all the colors up close.
 This is destined to be a favorite fall drive.

 Have you ever seen any of these places while the leaves are changing?
 What other places would you add to the list?